leimao/TensorRT-Custom-Plugin-Example/README.md

 $ cmake --build build --config Release --parallel
 ```

 Under the `build/src/plugins` directory, the custom plugin library will be saved as `libidentity_conv_iplugin_v2_io_ext.so` for `IPluginV2Ext` and `libidentity_conv_iplugin_v3.so` for `IPluginV3`, respectively.
-The `IPluginV2Ext` has been deprecated since TensorRT 10.0.0 and will be removed in the future.
-The `IPluginV3` is the only recommended interface for custom plugin development.
+The `IPluginV2Ext` plugin interface has been deprecated since TensorRT 10.0.0 and will be removed in the future.
+The `IPluginV3` plugin interface is the only recommended interface for custom plugin development.

 Under the `build/src/apps` directory, the engine builder will be saved as `build_engine`, and the engine runner will be saved as `run_engine`.